-INCREASED Green Infrastructure Maintenance Contracts Increased acreage of maintenance of GI; increasing each year. \$178,000 Maintenance/Sundry Contracts Maintenance of Wet Weather Facilities \$15,000 NEW Remote Monitoring In 2021 MSD has more required sites to review and therefore a nominal cost increase.
+INCREASED DIVISION IMPLEMENTING Green Infrastructure Maintenance Contracts wwc Increased acreage of maintenance of GI; increasing each year. \$178,000 Maintenance/Sundry Contracts wwT Maintenance of Wet Weather Facilities \$15,000

+NEW DIVISION IMPLEMENTING Remote Monitoring CS In 2021 MSD has more required sites to review and therefore a nominal cost increase.
 This Nonpersonnel request can be reduced in future years with filling a supervising tech in flow monitoring for a total of 3 positions in the group. \$234,000